Skip to main content

 Throughout this time, he had managed to put together a piece, scribbling down his ideas as he abandoned home and travelled across the state, and finally put down his words in verses, in neatly cut-out paper leaves.
 Today was the day he had been waiting for.
-The Rajputra, about eighteen, looked much younger than his age but his eyes had an intelligent spark.
+The Rajputra, about eighteen, looked much younger than his age, but his eyes had an intelligent spark.
 Akhilesh Ranjan waited patiently for his turn in the garden where the Rajputra met with eminent and amateur poets.
-He had heard from a fellow traveller that he held such gatherings for musicians too.
-God Bless the soul that patronizes art!
+He had heard from a fellow traveller that he held such gatherings for musicians, too.
+God bless the soul that patronises art!

 Akhilesh Ranjan cleared his throat as he stood up and bowed to the prince when the courtier called his name.
 The prince nodded with a smile of approval and closed his eyes.
 He opened his leaflets and began to recite.